COMP122/comp122-f24/administrative/notes_09_03.md

   1. First Programming Assignment
      - https://

-     - Review of Repository
+     - Review of Structure of the Repository
-     - Review of Countdown
+     - Review of Countdown Program
+     - Review `make` and `sth`

   1. PEMDAS and Three Address code